szkrd/job-interviews/README.md

 - [x] add @angular-devkit/core from deps, because of this [bug](https://github.com/angular/devkit/issues/256#issuecomment-358802110)
 - [ ] check internal webpack config, commonjs require to es6 import conversion doesn't work?
 Is this a dts thing?

+### Services and models

+- [ ] convert http response sanitizers to classes and move them to the models folder
+- [ ] do I want to keep model-related logic in the smart components or do I want to move them into the services?

 ### Search component

 - [x] transclude dynamic text into label